fluttercandies/flutter_photo_manager/README.md

 About **needTitle**:The title property of `AssetEntity` is very expensive on iOS.
 If needTitle is false, `AssetEntity.title` is empty, default is false.
 Unless you need this property, please keep it false.

+`SizeConstraint` are valid in both pictures and videos.

+`DurationConstraint` will be ignore with image type.

 #### Old version